 But their success is due to having realised early what much larger arts organisations are only discovering now: they work abroad as much as they do here.

 Etchells is convinced that if they didn’t have a complex network of collaborators in Europe, particularly in northern Europe, they could not have lasted five years, and half of the company’s time is spent overseas.
-Much of the material they thrash out together is gleaned from their foreign associations – The Last Adventure is a collaboration with a Lebanese sound artist, and another current production, The Notebook, is a two-hander based on a Hungarian novel.
+Much of the material they thrash out together is gleaned from their foreign associations – The Last Adventures, which is being performed at Warwick Arts Centre as part of Fierce Festival, is a collaboration with Lebanese sound artist Tarek Atoui.
+Another current production, The Notebook, is a two-hander based on a Hungarian novel.